Skip to content

 --limit {n}Maximum number of videos to process.1000

---conf {value}Custom confidence threshold.0.25
+--conf {value}Confidence threshold.0.25

---output {path}Path to output folder../outputs
+--output {path}Output folder../outputs

---peekRun in Peek Mode.False
+--peekRun in Peek mode.False

---chaptersAggregate video chapters into one single video.False
+--chaptersAggregate video chapters into one video.False

 --resumeSkip videos already analysed in the output path.False